paradoxical-autumn/quest-link-fixer/README.md

 ## Download
 ### GitHub (Recommended)
-You can download a release from the [GitHub releases page](https://github.com/Pixel-Tgc2019/meta-link-fixer/releases)
+You can download a release from the [GitHub releases page](https://github.com/paradoxical-autumn/meta-link-fixer/releases)

 ### Building from source
 This is a Python project so compilation *isn't required* but can be done.
-The tool I use it [PyInstaller](https://pypi.org/project/pyinstaller/) with the following command:
+I use [PyInstaller](https://pypi.org/project/pyinstaller/) with the following command to build the script:
 ```bat
 pyinstaller --clean -F fixer.py -n "Meta Link White Bar Fixer" --uac-admin -i "icon.png"
 ```